HIV Education Resources | Importance of Facts in HIV Education

 Stage 3: Acquired Immunodeficiency Syndrome (AIDS)

 This is the final phase of HIV infection.
 Your immune system is severely compromised which leads to increased infections, illness, and cancer.
-Thanks to advancements in treatment, this stage has become far less common today than in the earlier days of HIV.
+Thanks to advancements in treatment, this stage has become far less common today than in the earlier days of the AIDS epidemic.

 Anyone sexually active or sharing needles is at risk for HIV.

-HIV is not limited to your gender, sexual preference, age, race, or ethnicity.
-That’s why it’s important for all of us to take the necessary steps to prevent HIV, STDs, and STIs.
+HIV is not limited to your gender, sexual preference, age, race, or ethnicity, so it’s important for all of us to take the necessary precautions to prevent STIs and HIV.

 Transmission